zach-bray/terminal-tetris/README.md

 # terminal-tetris
-play tetris in the terminal
+my first project playing around with curses. if it errors out on execution make the terminal larger